 • Some states, such as California, do not provide statutory guidelines when notarizing for someone who's visually impaired.
 If your state does not provide guidelines for notarizing for a person with visual impairment, you can still talk with the signer and ask if the signer can describe the document in general terms.
 If the signer’s description is different, or the signer does not seem to recognize its contents, then do not proceed with the notarization.

-• When notarizing for a visually impaired person, a Florida, Illinois and Indiana Notary, for example, must first read the document to the signer.
+• When notarizing for a visually impaired person, Notaries in Florida, Illinois and Indiana must first read the document to the signer.
 The Notary may not explain the document’s meaning or answer questions about its legal effect, as this is considered the unauthorized practice of law.
-Though not required by law in Maine or North Dakota, these states also recommend reading the document to the signer without offering advice or asking questions.
+Though not required by law in Maine or North Dakota, these states also recommend reading the document to a visually impaired signer without offering advice or asking questions.

 Inability to sign